Healthedata1/hl7ig-test-build/input/includes/quickstart-search.md

 the include parameters:
  - type (required)  = profile resource type
  - title (required) = profile name
- - fixed_categories (optional) = comma-separated list of fixed encounter codes for supplied examples - these are profile dependent for resources with multiple profiles like Condition or Observation.
+ - fixed_category (optional) = a fixed category code for supplied examples  and implementation notes - these are profile dependent for resources with multiple profiles like Condition or Observation.
- - code_codes (optional) = comma-separated list of codes for supplied examples - these are profile dependent for resources with multiple profiles like Condition or Observation.
+ - code1, code2, code3 (optional) = codes for supplied examples - these are profile dependent for resources with multiple profiles like Condition or Observation.
+- single_example(optional) = flag for using only a single example. default is false, used for resources with multiple profiles like Condition or Observation, where not all examples provided are appropriate.

   {% endraw %} -->